Nicolai1205/Suinanigans/README.md

 confirmed to be owned by same person looking at suiscan: https://suiscan.xyz/mainnet/account/@ojigoyeng/activity

 There is also an address mentioed but it turns out to HTX (huobi). https://suiscan.xyz/mainnet/account/0x1f7b27844f2c4a0262b2c481f7ab956d10ace524c5a7b06c3742cfb8701db714.

+--

+Now what we really care about is if we ourselves can query Dune data ourselves.
+The first available date point is 2023-04-12 with the 0x000000.... address.
+The first 100 addresses (senders) from that date onwards can be found here: https://dune.com/queries/6224491